robertvi/cell_mesh_2/docs/notes.md

 therefore organelles still contain some energy which can be released by breaking it down but always less active monomer is released than was put in to build it

-## organelle mass O, surface area SA
+## organelle mass O, surface area SA:

  dO/dt = (growth_effort - spontaneous_decay_rate) * SA
  SA = O^(2/3) #since O = r^3 and SA = r^2 ?????

 ## effect on mass of active monomer A and base monomer B
+:

  dA/dt += -dO/dt * p        } or p' ( < p ) if dO/dt is negative
  dB/dt += -dO/dt * (1 - p)  }